rexxars/babel-plugin-inline-json-import/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request =)

+## Fork modifications

+This module was originally made by [Bryan Yap](https://github.com/yggie), and has been forked in order to provide the following improvements:

+- Inlining of only destructured items where possible
+- Rewritten imports now correctly appear _after_ other imports
+- Configurable RegExp for specifying which files to inline
+- Handles certain "exotic" import styles without crashing
+- Handles loading of JSON files from `node_modules`

+All modifications were [contributed upstream](https://github.com/yggie/babel-plugin-inline-json-import/pull/17) and is awaiting review at the time of writing.

 ## License